GoogleCloudPlatform/cloud-builders-community/terraform/examples/gcs_backend/README.markdown

    - Have the 'Cloud Container Builder' role
    - The Member ID will be <project ID>@cloudbuild.gserviceaccount.com
 1. Edit the permission for that service account and add the 'Kubernetes Engine Service Agent' role.
+1. Create a GCS bucket for Terraform to hold state.
 1. Clone this project
 1. [Build the Terraform cloud builder](../../README.markdown)
 1. Navigate to this directory